-Technical Specialist(s) Potential Designates SME Reports to Emergency Coordination Manager Forms / Tools ICS and/or regulatory forms applicable to o assigned responsibilities Role Responsibilities are able to provide exper processes, procedures, or Technical Specialists may MEs within Pembina's organization who t guidance on different elements, tools available to support the response. include, but are not limited to Support and advise the ECM during the incident. representatives from the Asset Integrity Corporate Security Crisis Communication Attend the appropriate meetings/briefings throughout the response.
-Cyber Security Environment Emergency & Continu GIS Human Services Indigenous Affairs, La Maintain a 214a Individual Activity Log to record key events, decisions and timings.
-Information ServicesInsuranceLegal Participate in post incident activities, as required.
-See the applicable Role Guide for further details.
-Digital version is available at The Pipeline .
+Technical Specialist(s) Potential Designates SME Reports to Emergency Coordination Manager Forms / Tools ICS and/or regulatory forms applicable to o assigned responsibilities Role Responsibilities are able to provide experi processes, procedures, or MEs within Pembina's organization who t guidance on different elements, tools available to support the response. include, but are not limited to Support and advise the ECM during the incident. representatives from the following departments: Asset Integrity Corporate Security Crisis Communications Cyber Security Environment Emergency & Continuity Management GIS Human Services Indigenous Affairs, Land & Regulatory Information Services Insurance Legal Attend the appropriate meetings/briefings throughout the response.
+Maintain a 214a Individual Activity Log to record key events, decisions and timings.
+Participate in post incident activities, as required.

+Digital version is available at The Pipeline.
 Hard copies are available in the ECC.